Know Your Risk

 - Stay with family or friends.

-- Evacuation Centres may be set up if an Evacuation Order is issued.
+- Evacuation Centres may be set up if an Evacuate Now - Emergency Warning is issued.

 - Choose the safest route to travel where roads along the route are open.